 Hand luggage, carry-on, an annoying extra bag to hold – whatever you call it, you’ve got to plan packing it carefully!

-You could just shove everything in your main backpack and hope for the best, but you’ll almost certainly need something from it mid-journey – there’s not much you can do when your bag is shuttling off to be packed up in the plane already!
+You could just shove everything in your main backpack and hope for the best, but you’ll almost certainly need something from it mid-journey.
+There’s not much you can do when your bag is shuttling off to be packed up in the plane already!

+Before you pack anything, make sure you have some cash in the right currency!
 You might want to buy over-priced gifts on the plane, or you might not be offered any complimentary food.
 On super budget airlines, you might even have to pay for water!
 Take it in a secure wallet or money belt.

 We were stung by this once before and didn’t have any cash to pay for a bottle!
 Only when I told the staff I might pass out did they begrudgingly hand over a small cup of tepid water.
 Thanks, Air Asia!